QuadSpinner/Gaea-Docs/source/Guide/4-Build/4-Tiled.md

 # Tiled Output vs. Tiled Processing

-To begin, let's differentiate between tiled output and tiled processing.
+Let's differentiate between tiled output and tiled processing:

 *"Tiled Output"* is when the build results (regardless of how they were built) are saved in a grid - that is, the overall output is split into even tiles.
 Tiled Output is used for very large terrains, especially in games, where parts of the terrain are "streamed" into memory for efficiency.